“The love of Christ welcomed with an open heart, changes us, transforms us, and makes us able to love.”

 School staff will review the school routines and expectations with your child.
-Please know that these expectations are to help keep everyone safe and learning at Canadian Martyrs Catholic School.
+Please know that these expectations are to help keep everyone safe and learning at St. Peter Catholic School.
 The Code of Conduct is in the front of the student agenda for gr.
-1-8.
+1-6.
 We would ask you to review and discuss this with your child(ren) during the first week of school.
 St. Peter CES Divisional Virtual Assemblies will be held the second week of school for students in grades 1-8.

 Catholic School Council Nominations

 Role of Catholic School Council: Ontario Regulation 612 states that every school must hold elections for the School Council within the first 30 days of each school year.
 The term of office is one year.
-We want to encourage every parent to consider volunteering to sit on the Catholic School Council this year.
+We want to encourage every parent to consider volunteering to sit on the School Council this year.
 The school needs active and interested parents to maintain the quality of the school community we enjoy and to address the challenges the community will face in the future.
-Nomination forms are available at the front office.
+Nomination forms will be emailed out upon request

-Please be aware that Canadian Martyrs CES strives to be a nut free environment.
-We have students with life threatening allergies to nuts and other allergens.
+Please be aware that our school strives to be a nut free environment.
+We have students with life-threatening allergies to nuts and other allergens.
 No peanut butter or other nut products are allowed.
 Please check labels before sending items in school lunches and for snacks.
 Even a trace of nut oil from one child’s fingers to a desk surface can cause a deadly reaction.
 Please note that Wow Butter (soy product) is not allowed as we cannot distinguish between it and peanut butter.
-Your support and attention to this matter is greatly appreciated as we have many students with life threatening allergies.
+Your support and attention to this matter is greatly appreciated as we have many students with life-threatening allergies.

 Student Accident Insurance